 Effectiveness for acute lymphoblastic leukemia

-Blincyto has been found effective for treating the type of ALL described just above.
-Blincyto is a recommended treatment option in the National Comprehensive Cancer Network’s ALL treatment guidelines.
+Blincyto has been found effective for treating the types of ALL described just above.
+The National Comprehensive Cancer Network recommends Blincyto as a treatment option for ALL.

-For more information on how Blincyto performed in clinical studies, see the drug’s prescribing information.
+For more information on how Blincyto performed in clinical trials, see the drug’s prescribing information.

 Blincyto and children

-Blincyto is FDA-approved to treat a certain type of acute lymphoblastic leukemia (ALL) in children of any age.
+Blincyto is FDA approved to treat certain types of acute lymphoblastic leukemia (ALL) in children ages 1 month and older.
 For more information, see the “Blincyto for acute lymphoblastic leukemia” section above.

-To learn how well the drug worked for children in clinical studies, see Blincyto’s prescribing information.
+To learn how well the drug worked for children in clinical trials, see Blincyto’s prescribing information.

 Below are a few premedications you may take with Blincyto: